 Cancellation: In normal circumstances, booking fees cannot be refunded, nor invoices cancelled.
 However, replacement personnel are welcome.
 Nevertheless, if you find yourself unable to attend, please notify us in advance (at least one week before the event) so that others on a waiting list may be given your place.
 Should someone on the waiting list replace you, your fee will be refunded following the event.

+Under normal circumstances, we hold our events in Dunfermline, and we plan to return there in 2022.
 If you don't like the idea of an early commute, on the Saturday morning, you can book an overnight stay.
 There is an on-site hotel in the grounds of Carnegie Conference Centre.

 The Holiday Inn Express offers a range of facilities including:

 - 82 modern en-suite rooms with satellite TV